Proactive Retention: Why it's a Game-Changer for an Insurance Agency

 On the other hand, proactive service solves for a need.
 That means it may be something they haven’t even asked for…

-Sometimes proactive service will nudge your customers towards the next part of your journey, but not necessarily.
+Sometimes proactive service will nudge your customers toward the next part of your journey, but not necessarily.
 Sometimes it’s just about preventing an issue or simply making their day.”

-Reactive retention efforts are inevitable for a business to have, but not all businesses put time and resources into proactive retention.
+Reactive retention efforts are inevitable for a business to use, but not all businesses put time and resources into proactive retention.

-In this article, we’ll explore 6 different benefits that come from implementing a proactive customer retention strategy in your insurance agency.
+In this article, we’ll explore 6 different benefits of implementing a proactive customer retention strategy in your insurance agency.

 Differentiate Yourself from The Competition